 Whether you opt to relax on your own private patio or balcony or venture out to the many national and state parks located just a short drive from your tiny home rental, you’ll no doubt spot some wildlife during your visit to The Dwellings.

 If you’re eager to prepare to capture some stunning photos during your visit using a camera or even just your smartphone, keep reading to learn a few wildlife photography tips every beginner should know.
+Being in the right place at the right time is crucial for successful wildlife photography.
+To take engaging photos, you need to be engaged with what you’re doing.

-Know Your Camera’s Settings
+Know Your Digital Photography Camera’s Settings

 Look for settings designed for low-light and bright light, those with a quick “shutter” to help you capture a quick-moving target, and any settings you might have to make a zoomed-in image more clear.
+For stationary wildlife subjects, using the ‘one-shot’ autofocus mode is ideal, as it allows your camera to lock focus precisely on your subject.

 Before your trip, make sure to get familiar with your camera’s settings.
 The last thing you want to do is waste even a minute of your vacation learning how to use your camera when you could have done so at home.